gamephysicsweekend/VulkanRenderer/README.md

 It is currently only targeted for Windows 10 and Visual Studio 2019.

 When you get the project to build and run, you should see a small sphere on top of a large sphere.
-This is sort of the hello world of the book series.
+This is the hello world of the book series.

 ![Hello World](https://github.com/gamephysicsweekend/VulkanRenderer/blob/main/data/images/helloworld.jpg?raw=true)